m50d/m50d.github.com/_posts/2018-12-11-people-who-disagree.md

 ## Explicit JSON formatters are not simpler than typeclass derivation.
 Nor are DTOs

 Westheide advocates writing large amounts of boilerplate code to map your domain objects to and from JSON.
+He claims that deriving equivalent code "almost always leads to strongly coupled systems that are very difficult to evolve."